 Photo from Mali Village Dance

 This article was posted on Monday, June 1st, 2015 at 4:30 pm and is filed under African Customs, African Music, Countries & Cultures, Customs and Traditions, Dances, Guinea, Guinea-Bissau, Mali, Malinke People, Moribayassa, Music.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “Dancing the Moribayassa in West Africa”